 Merge requests should be as compact as possible.
 E.g., do not include three different features in one merge request, rather do three different merge requests.
 If merge requests build on top of each other mention this in the merge request to the Assignee and Reviewer.

-Before the merge request, the developer should first merge any changes to the official branch (which were committed since he branched off) into his own feature branch and resolve conflicts as well as test his development under these conditions thoroughly.
-(This is debatable.
-One could also argue that conflict resolving should be done by the Reviewer.
-But then the reviewer must eventually generate the updated test-cases for the CI…)
+Before the merge request, the developer should first merge any changes from the parent branch (which were committed since he branched off) into his own feature branch and resolve conflicts as well as make sure the CI pipeline runs succesfully.

-The developer must thoroughly test their new development before requesting the merge.

 If major new features are introduced, also a CI test-case must be provided to test these new features (preferably as computationally inexpensive as possible to keep the CI pipeline slim).
 The developer must provide updated test-cases for the CI if code results are changed.

 Whenever possible the changes should be ‘backwards compatible’ (e.g. default behavior of the code).
 If the changes are not ‘backwards compatible’ this must be clearly stated, so that this can be compiled in the next ‘Release Notes’ for the user community.

 Any new or changed input switches must be reflected in the EIRENE documentation prior to the merge request.

-…?
+The version should be updated using the “version.txt” file in the EIRENE root and the git hook.

 Release Procedure

-Each Release must be tagged with an immutable tag that never moves.
+Each Release must be tagged with an immutable tag.
 The format of the release-tag should always be the same (the explicit format to be discussed) and preferably be self-ordering (e.g., V1.2.1, V1.3.0, V1.3.1, … or Release-v1.2.1, Release-v1.3.0, ….).
 Another possible self-ordering release tag could be originating from the release date (used in JINTRAC/EDGE2D) like ‘Release-yyyymmdd’ or ‘Release-vyyyy.mm.dd’ (e.g., Release-v2024.02.15 and for a bugfix Release-v2024.02.15-1).

 Bugfixes to releases should be tagged individually by an immutable tag (either by a new release-tag or special bugfix-tag).